christ66/cobertura/README.markdown

 	  would fail to instrument classes if you attempted to instrument a very large number of classes (in the hundreds).
 	* Rewrote the HTML reporting and included code complexity in the output.

-## RELATED PROJECTS
-Here we list projects that spread the use of Cobertura by integrating it to other tools.

-### Cobertura Maven Plugin
-Adds Maven goals to run Cobertura.
-Documentation and details can be found [here](http://mojo.codehaus.org/cobertura-maven-plugin/)
-### Cobertura Jenkins Plugin
-Runs Cobertura on Jenkins CI jobs.
-Check it [here](https://github.com/jenkinsci/cobertura-plugin)
-### eCobertura - Eclipse Plugin for Cobertura
-Allows to launch applications or tests in Cobertura covered mode within Eclipse.
-Displays coverage data on Eclipse IDE code.
-Check [the website](http://ecobertura.johoop.de/)
-### Gradle Cobertura plugins
-Gradle Cobertura plugins are listed on Gradle's [wiki](http://wiki.gradle.org/display/GRADLE/Plugins#Plugins-CoberturaPlugin).